About your stay

 Our hospitals deliver some of the most advanced treatments available and the outcomes we get (especially in very serious and complex illness and injury) are amongst the best in the country.

-The oldest of our hospitals was established in 1767 (see history) and since then we have been updating our sites constantly.
+The oldest of our hospitals was established in 1767 and since then we have been updating our sites constantly.
 We are attempting to move all our patients into the most up to date facilities possible (like the cancer services delivered from Bexley Wing) for example.
+You can read more about this on the Building the Leeds Way pages.

 Our hospitals are all teaching hospitals, this means we train the next generation of doctors and nurses here.
 Your permission will always be asked before your treatment is used as part of student training.